FAQ on Puppies and More

 There are several reasons.
 First, they have been popularized by celebrities and politicians which has promoted the popularity and price of the puppies.
-They are expensive to breed and raise therefore high prices for puppies are necessary to offset the breeders investment and operation.
-There are hereditary health issues that are a concern in this breed.
-Healthy breeding pairs come at a premium cost but are necessary to insure healthy offspring.
+They are also more expensive to breed and raise than most other dog breeds, therefore high prices for puppies are necessary to offset the breeders investment and operation.
+There are hereditary health issues that are a concern in this particular breed (e.g. heart disease, luxating patellas, allergies, hip dysplasia, cataracts and syringomyelia) and healthy CKCS breeding pairs come at a premium cost, but are necessary to insure healthy offspring free of these issues.
+Further, annual check-ins with veterinary cardiologists, ophthalmologists and other specialists are necessary to ensure the continued health of our breeding stock.
 Puppies require a lot of hands-on attention, care, time, and further expense.
 The health guarantee that breeders provide is similar to insurance, and that also adds to the price of a puppy.

 Puppy Mills supply puppies for discounted prices.
-These dogs may come AKC or ACA registered, but the parents are not quality dogs, they may have health problems, behavioral issues, and may not have the physical characteristics of a purebred.
-As a puppy, it will appear cute.
-As it grows older, the problems become more apparent.
-In the long run, it’s best to buy your puppy from someone who will introduce you to the parents, allows the parents to meet you, and allows you to see where the dogs live on a daily basis.
+These dogs may come AKC or ACA registered, but the parents are not quality dogs; they may have health problems, behavioral issues, and may not have the physical characteristics of a ‘purebred’.
+As a puppy it will appear cute, but as it grows older, the problems become more apparent due to the large number of health risks in the breed.
+In the long run, it’s best to save yourself the heartache and buy your puppy from someone who will introduce you to the parents, allows the parents to meet you, and allows you to see where the dogs live on a daily basis.
 If the parents are not allowed to come meet you, suspect a reason.
 Perhaps they have been kept kenneled and not allowed to develop a relationship with a human.

 How much are your puppies?